liveForOthers/redis/README.md

+This repository is clone from https://github.com/antirez/redis.
+I create this repository for personal learning.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?